alial7621/MiB/README.md

+#Changes in this repository
+This repository has been modified specifically for training on a custom dataset.
+Since the dataset utilizes coco-like annotation, this repository can be further customized to work with any coco-like dataset.
+Furthermore, the original code supports parallel processing, while the code I've forked was designed for single GPU training but had some issues that have now been resolved in this repository.

 # Modeling the Background for Incremental Learning in Semantic Segmentation
 This is the official PyTorch implementation of our work: "Modeling the Background for Incremental Learning in Semantic Segmentation" accepted at CVPR 2020.

 In this paper, we present a novel approach and we define a new evaluation benchmark for incremental learning in semantic segmentation.
-We asses the performance of our method and previous state-of-the-art methods on Pascal-VOC 2012 and ADE20K datasets.
+We assess the performance of our method and previous state-of-the-art methods on Pascal-VOC 2012 and ADE20K datasets.

 ![teaser](https://raw.githubusercontent.com/fcdl94/MiB/master/teaser.png)